Chad-Glazier/data-downloader/README.md

 go version
 ```

+(Execute this in your CLI, which should be the command prompt or PowerShell if you're using Windows, or
+the terminal on Mac or Linux.)

 If you get an error, then you need to install Go from their [website](https://go.dev/dl/).
 Once you have Go
-installed, you can install this tool with
+installed, you can install this tool by running the following command.

 ```shell
 go install github.com/Chad-Glazier/data-downloader
 ```

-in your command line.
 Verify that the tool was installed with

 ```shell
 data-downloader version